 E2.2: Flood-Fighting Action Plans

-San Francisquito Creek (Lower Peninsula watershed) Emergency Action Plan (EAP) – Completed in FY17 and will be updated annually.
+- San Francisquito Creek (Lower Peninsula watershed) Emergency Action Plan (EAP) – Completed in FY17 and will be updated annually.
+Staff is currently updating the San Francisquito District internal EAP in spring 2018.

 Canoas Creek EAP (Guadalupe watershed) – This EAP has been postponed.
 The EAP development was interrupted by the Coyote Creek storm event in February 2017 and will resume following the completion of the Coyote Creek EAP to incorporate lessons learned.

-Coyote Creek EAP (Coyote watershed) – The District is working with the City of San José on a Joint EAP for Coyote Creek, that will specify emergency response actions and roles and responsibilities for both agencies, and include lessons learned from the February 2017 storm event.
+- Coyote Creek EAP (Coyote watershed) – The District is working with the City of San José on a Joint EAP for Coyote Creek, that will specify emergency response actions and roles and responsibilities for both agencies, and include lessons learned from the February 2017 storm event.
 Some of the key items are: communication procedures, flood stage information and site-specific flood management actions within the Coyote Annex of the EAP.
 Three community meetings were held in October 2017 to reach out to those neighborhoods that were most affected by the February Coyote Creek flooding.
 A key outcome of those meetings was to gather information on how community members want to be contacted during an actual emergency event (e.g. cellphone, door knocking, etc.).
-The Joint EAP is scheduled to go to the San José City Council and District Board for adoption on November 3, 2017.
+The Joint EAP with the City of San José was adopted by both the District Board and the San José City Council in November 2017.

 No current documents.